stalniy/casl/packages/casl-vue/README.md

   </template>
   ```

-`Can` component has several downsides in comparison to `$can` function.

-1. It's more expensive to use because Vue needs to spend some time creating it
-2. It adds additional nesting, that makes code harder to read

-### Property names and aliases
+#### Property names and aliases

 As you can see from the code above, the component name and its property names and values create an English sentence, actually a question.
-The example above reads as "Can I create a Post?".
+The example above reads as "Can I delete a Post?".

-There are several other property aliases which allow constructing a readable question:
+There are several other property aliases which allow constructing a readable question.
+And here is a guidance to help you do this:

 * use the `a` (or `an`) alias when you check by Type